Social Housing Support

 What is Homeless HAP (HHAP)?

-If you are moving out of IPAS accommodation or are registered as homeless by the Local Authority, you may be entitled to homeless HAP.
+If you are leaving IPAS accommodation or are registered as homeless by the Local Authority, you may be entitled to homeless HAP (HHAP).

 There are extra benefits to HHAP: